 Why are you doing this?

-The booking system is being trialled in response to the COVID-19 situation to help fairly balance demand for the service.
-While we hope things continue to improve, we are still subject to guidance on social distancing to help protect our residents.
+The booking system is being trialled to help fairly balance demand for the service.
+While we hope things continue to improve, we are still subject to guidance to help protect our residents.

 Our experience at the end of December 2020 and again at the end of February this year is that sites could not cope with the number of people trying to use them at the same time.
 This led to major queues that disrupted local roads.
 Congestion causes inconvenience to neighbours of our sites with residents being unable to get in and out of homes, businesses experiencing delays to deliveries and workers arriving late for their shifts.

-As we enter springtime, demand for sites increases substantially.
+As we entered springtime, demand for sites increased substantially.
 The objective of the scheme is to provide fair access to as many residents as possible in any given week, in a way that is safe for staff and users and avoids disruption to local roads.

 Why is this only being implemented at some sites?